For loads of enriching toys for your Parrot please click here.

 For large Parrots (with large beaks), chunks of 2 x 4s stuck between cage bars work nicely.
 You can also drill holes in them and hang them on a piece of safe rawhide.

 Branches from safe trees (non-toxic, unsprayed and complete with bark and leaves), provide endless joy for some.
+Java trees are great for this.

 Other wonderfully chewable objects include corks, balsa wood, old phone books, folded newspapers (black and white only) and/or greens woven through cage bars.